dylanhayes/dylanhayes.github.io/_posts/2020-09-17-Virtually-Speaking-Part-two.md

 ---

-My last blog posting [speaking virtually](/Speaking-Virtually) introduced some of tools and equipment that I found could improve the way public speaking and indeed most forms of presentation over video could be delivered.
+My last blog posting [speaking virtually](/Speaking-Virtually) introduced some of tools and equipment that I found could improve public speaking and indeed most forms of presentation over video.
 Since then I've had the chance to refine the offering based on finding out what works and I learned some neat OBS tricks along the way.

 As I mentioned before, game streaming is huge, and there are people out there making a living from presenting themselves playing video games live, so the chances are that somebody has already figured out how to something.

 My first point, and I'm reluctant to say it, is that no matter how I tried, the quality of sharing a screen via OBS and a virtual camera was never as good as the native screen sharing in Teams or Zoom.